kontza/ideal-doodle/README.md

 # ideal-doodle
-Simple Go web server.
-You must specify the port on command line.
+A simple Go web server.
+You can specify the port on command line.